1. Home

 Sending the signature

-X-Signature The signature you generated
+The signature generated by you

-X-Nonce The nonce you created
+The nonce you created

 Examples

-Bash script with curl and openssl:
+Bash Script with curl and openssl

 #!/bin/bash